datoujinggzj/zg104.github.io/glass.md

 ---
 layout: page
-title: Classification
+title: Glass Identification
-subtitle: How am I classified?
+subtitle: Determining the type of glass based on glass fragments.
 ---

 ### How have I organized this page?